 Many thought that the racist ideology has been totally terminated with the fall of its strongest symbol in South Africa.
 Nevertheless, the racist legal and institutionalized make-up upon which Israel was established is still existing and striving upon the international community’s double standards.

-Deliberations of the conference revealed the depth of the ongoing tragedy of the Palestinian people, whether inside Israel, or in the occupied territories since 1967, or in the Diaspora.
+Deliberations of the Forum revealed the depth of the ongoing tragedy of the Palestinian people, whether inside Israel, or in the occupied territories since 1967, or in the Diaspora.
 Israel defines itself as a Jewish state.
 Out of this definition, many racist laws were enacted to change the demography of the state.
 On top of these laws is the “Law of Return” and the ‘citizenship law’ that allowed for gathering Jews from all over the world and granting them automatically the Israeli citizenship.

 Meanwhile, Israel absolutely rejects the enforcement of the right of Palestine refugees to return to their homes in blatant contravention of rules of the international law, international legitimacy and UN resolutions, in particular resolution no. 194.